TanYanwen/LSRE-2016-TanYanwen/Resubmission/Seminars/Seminar 3.md

 ________________________________________

-2. Summary: “Obsolete Software Requirements”
+Article 2: “Obsolete Software Requirements”

 Changes requirements in the process of development is usually defined as obsolete requirements, the author found that there's almost no research about obsolete requirements, so the author hope that through this research to understand what is obsolete requirements, obsolete requirements classified, what the methods exist, in industry practice, and can help to identify obsolete software requirements, how to deal with these requirements, etc.